panacloud/bootcamp-2020/README.md

-### Bootcamp 2020 Project 12: Build a Blog site in Gatsby.js and Contentful with TypeScript and Deploy as a PWA
+### Bootcamp 2020 Project 12A: Build a Blog site in Gatsby.js and Contentful with TypeScript and Deploy on Netlify

 [This Tutorial will help you in building the Blog site](https://ibaslogic.com/blog/gatsby-with-contentful-cms/)